-Held on the 2nd Saturday of the month (Mar., June, Sept., Dec.) at the location specified in the previous month's water bill (either at Lorenzo & Jayne's house at 22536 Echo Drive or at the Treatment Plant at 17056 Melody Lane).
+Held on the 2nd Tuesday of the last month of the quarter (Mar., June, Sept., Dec.) at the location specified in the previous month's water bill (either at Lorenzo & Jayne's house at 22536 Echo Drive or at the Treatment Plant at 17056 Melody Lane).
+Please join us; meetings will be conducted online during Shelter-In-Place orders.
+Contact Lorenzo Dunn for information.

-Please join us.

-For more information about this report, contact:

-Lorenzo Dunn, President lorenzo@melodywoods.com (408) 502-6574
+For more information about this report, contact: Lorenzo Dunn, President lorenzo@melodywoods.com (408) 502-6574